OmidZJ/Event-Horizon-Of-Freedom/README.md

 # Event Horizon of Freedom

-Event Horizon of Freedom" marks the crucial moment where the barriers of repression dissolve, revealing a new realm of opportunity.
+Event Horizon of Freedom marks the crucial moment where the barriers of repression dissolve, revealing a new realm of opportunity.
 Like the edge of a black hole, this threshold represents the shift from confinement to boundless potential for Iranians.
 We are poised at the brink of transformative change, ready to step into a future of uncharted possibilities.

 ---